jundalisay/sp/content/en/research/ricardo/principles/chapter-19.md

 ---

-From the account which has been given of the profits of stock, it will appear, that no accumulation of capital will permanently lower profits, unless there be some permanent cause for the rise of wages.
+No accumulation of capital will permanently lower profits, unless there be some permanent cause for the rise of wages.

-If the funds for the maintenance of labour were doubled, trebled, or quadrupled, there would not long be any difficulty in procuring the requisite number of hands, to be employed by those funds; but owing to the increasing difficulty of making constant additions to the food of the country, funds of the same value would probably not maintain the same quantity of labour.
+If the funds for maintaining labour were doubled, trebled, or quadrupled, the labour would easily be procured.

+But due to the increasing difficulty of making constant additions to the food of the country, funds of the same value would probably not maintain the same quantity of labour.

 If the necessaries of the workman could be constantly increased with the same facility, there could be no permanent alteration in the rate of profits or wages, to whatever amount capital might be accumulated.